tywenk/gpx-vis/README.md

 ## Usage

+1. Create a `data/` directory in the project root if it doesn't exist
-1. Place your GPX files in the `data/` directory
+2. Place your GPX files in the `data/` directory
-2. Run the visualization script:
+3. Run the visualization script:

 ```bash
 # Run with uv